tomaz1/ffmpeg_convert/README.md

 - ✅ Multithreaded encoding using all available CPU cores (up to 16)
 - ✅ Smart codec detection and selective conversion
 - ✅ Dry-run mode to preview actions without executing
+- ✅ Possible to force video conversion to mp4 (mkv->mp4)
 - ✅ Convert subtitles only, recursively across directories

 ---